 A hybrid agency

 In contrast, a hybrid agency, such as Innovify, offers the benefits of on-shore and off-shore agencies.
 It’s cost-effective, in that work can be up and down-scaled in response to need, and a hybrid agency is cheaper than on-shore options.
-It offers a happy medium (in terms of pricing) between on-shore and off-shore agencies – along with many other benefits.
+It offers a happy medium (in terms of pricing) between on-shore and off-shore agencies – along with many other benefits like hiring dedicated developers as well.

 Unlike the large input required with off-shore agencies, a hybrid agency can manage the logistics of working with an off-shore team and its client services are based on-shore.
 Removing a lot of the cultural, time and language barriers that often frustrate clients with off-shore agencies.
 Management is streamlined, with the hybrid agency doing all of the quality and code standard checks, ensuring a project is running as planned and that the right developers with the best skills are on the job.
 Those developers can also be placed on-site when needed, without the aggravation and admin required with European and off-shore agencies.